-- Along Leg 25 was where the Stewart Indian School was located.
-This was a boarding school where many Native American youth were forced to attend and give up their cultural heritage.
-The federal government operated this facility for 90 years from 1890 to 1980.
-Today you may visit the Stewart Indian School Cultural Center and Museum to learn about what happened here.
-Actually this part of Carson City is known as Stewart.
-There even is an S on the hillside to mark the spot. - This leg enters Carson City, which is Nevada's capital city.
+• This leg enters Carson City, which is Nevada's capital city.
 It is the smallest capital city in the U.S. It is named after Kit Carson, who was John Fremont's scout.
 There are a number of museums here to enjoy, including the Nevada State Railroad Museum that houses locomotives and other artifacts from the Virginia & Truckee (V&T) Railroad, the famous railroad line that ran from Reno to Carson City, then to Virginia City and the Carson Valley.

-About halfway through this leg you will run along Carson Street, Carson City's main street through its charming downtown.
+About half way through this leg you will run along Carson Street, Carson City's main street through its charming downtown.
 The State Capitol Building will be on your right in about the middle of this leg.
 You also will pass by buildings that house the Nevada Legislature and the Nevada Supreme Court.
 On the left will be the old Mint Building where currency and coins were produced for decades.
 That building now houses the Nevada State Museum.

-The V&T Railroad passed near here on its way to Virginia City.
+• The V&T Railroad passed near here on its way to Virginia City.
 The V&T Railroad was known as the Queen of the Short Lines.
 This part was constructed in 1870 to deliver silver ore to the mills in Carson City.